Take Courses When You Want

 This webinar is designed for the professional who wants to have a strong foundation of how feeding develops, and what interferes with typical development.
-It provides a general overview of the same information provided during the in-depth SOFFI™ training.
+It provides a general overview.
+Professionals looking for more in-depth information are directed towards the 2-day SOFFI® training.
 Physicians, nurse practitioners, dietitians, and lactation consultants may benefit from this webinar.
-Therapists who are new to

-Communication Skills for Breaking in to the NICU Culture
+Communication Skills for Teamwork within the NICU Culture

 Ever struggle to gain respect in the NICU?
 Ever wonder how to “break in” to the tight society of the NICU?
 This webinar gives practical tips on how to work with staff, and how to gain their respect.